mapeditor/tiled/docs/reference/tmx-map-format.rst

 that parsers may rely on having the tilesets before needing to resolve tiles.

--  name: The name of the layer.
+-  **name:** The name of the layer.
--  x: The x coordinate of the layer in tiles.
-Defaults to 0 and can no longer be changed in Tiled Qt.
+-  *x:* The x coordinate of the layer in tiles.
+Defaults to 0 and can not be changed in Tiled Qt.
--  y: The y coordinate of the layer in tiles.
-Defaults to 0 and can no longer be changed in Tiled Qt.
+-  *y:* The y coordinate of the layer in tiles.
+Defaults to 0 and can not be changed in Tiled Qt.
--  width: The width of the layer in tiles.
-Traditionally required, but as of Tiled Qt always the same as the map width.
+-  **width:** The width of the layer in tiles.
+Required, but as of Tiled Qt always the same as the map width.
--  height: The height of the layer in tiles.
-Traditionally required, but as of Tiled Qt always the same as the map height.
+-  **height:** The height of the layer in tiles.
+Required, but as of Tiled Qt always the same as the map height.
--  opacity: The opacity of the layer as a value from 0 to 1.
+-  **opacity:** The opacity of the layer as a value from 0 to 1.
 Defaults to 1.
--  visible: Whether the layer is shown (1) or hidden (0).
+-  **visible:** Whether the layer is shown (1) or hidden (0).
 Defaults to 1.
--  offsetx: Rendering offset for this layer in pixels.
+-  **offsetx:** Rendering offset for this layer in pixels.
 Defaults to 0.
    (since 0.14)
--  offsety: Rendering offset for this layer in pixels.
+-  **offsety:** Rendering offset for this layer in pixels.
 Defaults to 0.
    (since 0.14)

 Can contain: `properties <#properties>`__, `data <#data>`__